6 Bayesian Updating & Spatial Temporal Modelling

 # put all components into a list object

-stan.spatial.baseline <- list(N=n, N_edges=n_edges, node1=nod1, node2=nod2, Y=y, X=x, K=length(x), offset=e)
+stan.spatial.baseline <- list(N=n, N_edges=n_edges, node1=nod1, node2=nod2, Y=y, X=x, K=length(x), off_set=e)

 The above information is going to be passed to data block